Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: State of the Art

 Similar applications but following an unsupervised strategy are common in robotics, on which manifold algorithms like SOM or Neural Gas, are frequently used in autonomous navigation systems \cite{Puliti2003, Barakova2005, Barakova2005a}.
-Regarding FPV, the authors in \cite{Li2013b} propose multi-model recommendation system for hand-segmentation in egocentric videos that modify its internal behaviour based on the light conditions recorded.
+Regarding FPV, the authors in \cite{Li2013b} propose a multi-model recommendation system for hand-segmentation in egocentric videos that modify its internal behaviour based on the recorded light conditions.
 In their paper, the authors design a performance matrix containing one row per training frame and one column per model.
-The matrix values are the segmentation scores and are used to decide the model is the more suitable for each frame in the testing dataset.
+The matrix values are the segmentation scores and are used to decide the most suitable model for each frame in the testing dataset.

-Our proposed method is motivated by the switching mechanisms developed by \cite{Li2013b}; However, it is independent on the segmentation dataset and can extract information about the light conditions as well as the recorded location.
-Regarding the scene-recognition literature, our approach is fully unsupervised and is based on computationally global features which make feasible to use it on wearable cameras.
+The proposed method is motivated by the switching mechanisms developed by \cite{Li2013b}; however, it is independent on the segmentation dataset and can extract information about the light conditions as well as the recorded location.
+Regarding the scene-recognition literature, our approach is fully unsupervised and is based on computationally efficient global features which make feasible to use it on wearable cameras.